 The management of the expanded sanctuary will rely on existing staff and programs and will continue to be funded under existing resources.
 NOAA will continue to evaluate future resource needs of all sanctuaries in its formulation of annual budget requests.
 We will work to strengthen community partnerships for education, outreach, research, resource protection, and enforcement.
 We will also partner with local, state, and other federal agencies to leverage resources and implement programs.

-Yes, FGBNMS would apply all existing regulations to the new expansion areas.
+Yes, all existing regulations will apply to the new expansion areas.

 Existing FGBNMS regulations allow oil and gas development within the sanctuary outside of BOEM-designated “No Activity Zones” as long as no injury to coral or other bottom formations can be demonstrated.
 However, after designation, EPA discharge regulations may apply in the new expansion areas.

-The revised preferred alternative meets the intent of Presidential Executive Order 13795 (Implementing an America-First Offshore Energy Strategy) while providing substantial protection to key sensitive marine habitats of national significance and meeting the expansion objectives as identified in the 2016 Draft Environmental Impact Statement preferred alternative.
+The final preferred alternative for sanctuary expansion meets the intent of Presidential Executive Order 13795 (Implementing an America-First Offshore Energy Strategy) while providing substantial protection to key sensitive marine habitats of national significance and meeting the expansion objectives as identified in the 2016 Draft Environmental Impact Statement preferred alternative.

-Why is the revised preferred alternative smaller than the preferred alternative in the Draft Environmental Impact Statement (DEIS)?
+Why is the sanctuary expansion area smaller than the preferred alternative in the Draft Environmental Impact Statement (DEIS)?